 - Application Layer

 The lowest layer of the OSI reference model is the physical layer.
 It is responsible for the actual physical connection between the devices.
 The physical layer contains information in the form of bits.
 It is responsible for transmitting individual bits from one node to the next.
 When receiving data, this layer will get the signal received and convert it into 0s and 1s and send them to the Data Link layer, which will put the frame back together.

 - Bit synchronization: The physical layer provides the synchronization of the bits by providing a clock.
 This clock controls both sender and receiver thus providing synchronization at the bit level.

 - Bit rate control: The Physical layer also defines the transmission rate i.e. the number of bits sent per second.

-- Physical topologies: Physical layer specifies the way in which the different, devices/nodes are arranged in a network i.e. bus, star, or mesh topology.
+- Physical topologies: Physical layer specifies how the different, devices/nodes are arranged in a network i.e. bus, star, or mesh topology.

-- Transmission mode: Physical layer also defines the way in which the data flows between the two connected devices.
+- Transmission mode: Physical layer also defines how the data flows between the two connected devices.
 The various transmission modes possible are Simplex, half-duplex and full-duplex.

 The Receiver’s MAC address is obtained by placing an ARP(Address Resolution Protocol) request onto the wire asking “Who has that IP address?” and the destination host will reply with its MAC address.

 - Framing: Framing is a function of the data link layer.
 It provides a way for a sender to transmit a set of bits that are meaningful to the receiver.
 This can be accomplished by attaching special bit patterns to the beginning and end of the frame.

 - Physical addressing: After creating frames, the Data link layer adds physical addresses (MAC addresses) of the sender and/or receiver in the header of each frame.